green-coder/girouette/README.md

 and from their names and a grammar associated with some generation rules, the corresponding CSS content is created.

-This "on demand" generative approach allows to have any combination of parameters in a CSS class name, while opening the door to the most creative grammars which a human would want to use to communicate its intent.
+This "on demand" generative approach allows one to use any combination of parameters in a CSS class name, while opening the door to the most creative grammars which a human would want to use to communicate its intent.